Grandfathered Health Plans Don’t Have to Follow ObamaCare’s Rules and Regulations.

 Grandfathered plans are plans that were purchased before March 23, 2010.
 These plans have a grandfathered status and don’t have to follow ObamaCare’s rules and regulations or offer the same benefits, rights and protections as new plans.
 This means that on many old plans you can still be dropped form coverage for reasons other than fraud, be denied treatment for preexisting conditions, face annual and lifetime dollar limits and more.

 If you like your grandfathered health plan, you can keep it.
 However, if your plan loses grandfathered status you may have to upgrade to a new plan that meets the requirements of the Affordable Care Act (ObamaCare).
-In most cases your health insurance provider will make you aware if you have to switch plans for 2015.
+In most cases your health insurance provider will make you aware if you have to switch plans for 2015 (UPDATE: in 2014 this was extended to 2017).
 Some States with working health insurance marketplaces, like Washington State, have rejected the new 2015 deadline and will enforce the original 2014 deadline.
 Learn more about Keeping Your Insurance Under ObamaCare.

 Grandfathered plans don’t have to provide the new benefits, rights, and protections of the Affordable Care Act.